NBA play-in: Warriors stun Clippers, 76ers lock up No 7 seed vs Magic

-Warriors upset Clippers in NBA West play-in, extend playoff run
+Curry scores 35 as Warriors upset Clippers to extend playoff run

-Golden State Warriors keep their NBA playoff hopes alive, eliminating the LA Clippers from the play-in tournament.
+Stephen Curry and the Golden State Warriors keep their NBA playoff hopes alive, eliminating LA Clippers from the play-in tournament.

 Golden State advances to a sudden-death matchup against the Suns in Phoenix on Friday to determine the West’s No 8 seed and the Oklahoma City Thunder’s first-round playoff opponent.
 The loss ends the Clippers’ season.